-- Communication, Language, and Inclusive Environments - Use the patient's appropriate pronouns. - Use the patient's chosen name. - Use appropriate terms and non-stigmatizing terms for sexual orientation and gender identity, HIV and other STIs, family members, and people who are transgender as outlined on page 15 and in Appendix D. - Screening and Taking a Social and Sexual History - Ask about the patient's gender identity, preferred pronouns, and chosen name.
-This should ideally be done when the patient initially registers for care to facilitate inclusion of this information in the medical record and to ensure appropriate use of pronouns throughout the patient's care. - Talk about the patient's comfort level in disclosing sexual health status and history.
-Discuss how and why this information is important and how patient confidentiality is ensured. - Take a social history that includes basic components of a sexual history.
+- Communication, Language, and Inclusive Environments - $\circ$ $\;$ Use the patient's chosen pronouns. - Use the patient's chosen name. - Use the patient's preferred terms for body parts (ex.
+A transmale patient may prefer term "chest tissue" rather than "breast tissue") - Use appropriate terms and non-stigmatizing terms for sexual orientation and gender identity, HIV and other STIs, family members, and people who are transgender as outlined on page 15 and in Appendix D. - Screening and Taking a Social and Sexual History - Ask about the patient's gender identity, chosen pronouns, and chosen name.
+This should ideally be done when the patient initially registers for care to facilitate inclusion of this information in the medical record and to ensure appropriate use of pronouns throughout the patient's care. - Pediatrics: Use the most updated version of the HEADSSS assessment that includes language on sexual orientation and on behaviors.
+More information here. - Consider a patient's comfort level and be prepared to discuss how and why a sexual history is important and how patient confidentiality is ensured. - Take a social history that includes basic components of a sexual history.
 How to ask these questions and their depth should be flexible and will vary depending on practice environment and patient population.
-See examples on page 12.
+See examples on pages 17-18.
 Ideally, clinicians should obtain a sexual history as part of an initial new patient visit.
 Among men who have sex with men and transgender patients, these questions should be repeated at least annually.
-A basic sexual history should include the following core elements: - If patient has had sex with men, women, both men and women, and/or other/non-binary, or none. - Types of sex including oral, vaginal, and insertive and receptive anal sex (i.e., top, bottom, or versatile) - History of any previously sexually transmitted infections (STI) including: - HIV - Genital warts - Chlamydia - Gonorrhea - Hepatitis B - Worry about having contracted an STI. - Screen for the following: - Behavioral health concerns including depression, suicidal ideation, and anxiety using a validated instrument (e.g., Patient Health Questionnaire 9 Item or 2 Item, Columbia Suicide Severity Scale, Generalized Anxiety Disorder 7-Item) annually. - Ideally behavioral health services should be integrated into primary care as outlined in the 2017 Behavioral Health Integration Report and Recommendations.
-If appropriate behavioral health services are not available onsite, develop a comprehensive referral network that includes providers specializing in issues specific to the LGBTQ population.
+A basic sexual history should include the following core elements: - If patient has had sex with men, women, both men and women, and/or other/non-binary, or none. - Types of sex including oral, vaginal, and insertive and receptive anal sex (i.e., top, bottom, or versatile) - History of any previously sexually transmitted infections (STI) including: - HIV - HPV or Genital warts - Chlamydia - Gonorrhea - Hepatitis B - Hepatitis C - Syphilis - Trichomonas